code-with-faraz/safe-sphere/README.md

 *A Women Safety SOS Application*

 ## 🚀 About the Project
 Safe-Sphere is a web-based SOS application that enhances women’s safety by enabling fast emergency alerts, real-time location sharing, and notifying trusted contacts in critical situations.
+Our goal is to create simple, reliable and accessible solution to enhance personal growth and security

 ## 🛠️ Tech Stack
 - **Frontend**: React.js, Tailwind CSS